aigOffline/NYC-Crime/tableau-analysis/README.md

 7. Hit Update Now button to update the data source.
 8. The visualizations should be ready now for use.

+## Documents

+_ In unfortunate case that your setup is incorrect and Tableau cannot execute the file.
+We have included the charts in PDF which export from original tableau files called Dashboard_1.pdf for review.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)